jswhitworth/AWSaC/README.md

-# copsac
+# AWSaC

-cloud operations as code - better than orgFormation and landing zone
+AWS as code - better than landing zone or org-Formation